Foote Botanical Preserve at Mt. George

 Also considerable for its location, the redwood grove (Sequoia sempervirens) on the Preserve serves as the easternmost stand naturally occurring in California.
 Redwoods are generally found along the coast due to their reliance on fog for the capture of moisture.
 Mt.
 George receives seasonal fog, supporting this small and unique redwood stand.

 Several other significant plant species can be found at Mt.
 George.
 While these are not found solely on the Preserve, their presence adds to its value and they are worthy of management considerations.
 These species include: Nodding madia (Harmonia nutans), Napa lomatium (Lomatium repostum), Northern California black walnut (Juglans californica -var. hindsii), Green coyote mint Monardella villosa), Dark-mouthed triteleria (Triteleia lugens), and Marsh zigadenus (Zigadenus micranthus).
 The Chaparral checkermallow (Sidalcea hickmanii ssp. viridis), occurs on the southeast side of Mt.
 George, outside of the Preserve.
 This plant seems to respond to disturbance and may occur on the Preserve following a fire.
 The fire poppy (Papaver californicum) appeared on Mt.
-George after the 1964 fire; this is one of only two known locations for this plant in Napa County.
+George after the 1964 and 2017 fires; this is one of only two known locations for this plant in Napa County.

 Napa County botanist Jake Ruygt conducted a Botanical Survey of the Foote Preserve in 2003.
 A list of 372 taxa was compiled for the preserve representing 78 of the 130 plant families found in Napa County.
 About 82% of these species are endemic to the Preserve.
 Nine special status plant species were found.
 A number of the species found do not have any rarity ranking by CNPS but are significant because of their rarity in Napa County.
 A few significant findings were made on Mt.
 George relative to previous records of the flora of Napa County.
 The most notable is the presence of California beaked rush (Rhynchospora californica).
 This rare plant was not previously known to occur in Napa County.
 It is known from less than 10 locations in the world and holds the highest rarity code assigned by the California Native Plant Society.
 Dwarf flax occurs at number of locations on the Preserve.
 This is near the southern end of the range for this species.
 Mexican lovegrass (Eragrostis mexicana ssp. virescens), growing in the same wetland with California beaked rush was also not previously known to occur in Napa County.